hl037/vue-data-proxy/README.rst

 ===================

 This package provides ``vueDataProxy()`` to generate a two-way bindable computed property from the result of a user's ``fetch`` function (e.g. to retrieve the object from a Vuex store), that calls back a user's ``commit`` function on any change on the object, even deeply nested.
+Then, you get a very simple way of doing two-way bind with Vuex for use with ``v-model``

 Motivation
 ----------